-Light From Aerodrome Control to: Aircraft in flight Aircraft on the ground Steady green Cleared to land Cleared for take-off uircraft Steady red Give way to other aircraft and continue circling Stop Directed towards aircraft concerned (see Figure A1-1).
-Series of green flashes Return for landing () Cleared to taxi Series of red flashes Aerodrome unsafe, do not land Taxi clear of landing area in use Series of white flashes Land at this aerodrome and proceed to apron () Return to starting point on the aerodrome Red pyrotechnic Notwithstanding any previous instructions, do not land for the time being () Clearances to land and to taxi will be given in due course.
+Light From Aerodrome Control to: Aircraft in flight Aircraft on the ground Steady green Cleared to land Cleared for take-off lircraft Steady red Give way to other aircraft and continue circling Stop vards a A1-1).
+Series of green flashes Return for landing () Cleared to taxi Directed tov concerned (see Figure .
+Series of red flashes Aerodrome unsafe, do not land Taxi clear of landing area in use Return to starting point on the aerodrome Red pyrotechnic Notwithstanding any previous instructions, do not land for the time being () Clearances to land and to taxi will be given in due course.